RobinGJonsson/Geo-Memory/README.md

 - JS
     - Functions declared in within loops errors were found on three occasions when passing through the official [JSHint validator](https://jshint.com/)

     - These errors are due to adding event listeners inside of a function.
-But as far as I know this is the best way to go about it anyway.
+But as far as I know, this is the best way to go about it anyway.

 ### Bugs